kiruthigaps/LendingClubCaseStudy/README.md

 # Lending Club case study
-> The objective is to identify patterns which indicate if a person is likely to default, which may be used for taking actions such as denying the loan, reducing the amount of loan, lending at a higher interest rate, etc.
+<p> The objective is to identify patterns which indicate if a person is likely to default, which may be used for taking actions such as denying the loan, reducing the amount of loan, lending at a higher interest rate, etc.</p>

 ## Table of Contents
 * General Information